syncfusion-content/blazor-docs/blazor/scheduler/appointments.md

 > By default, the event editor is prevented to open on the read-only events when `IsReadonly` field is set to **true**.

 ## Restricting event creation on specific time slots
 You can restrict the users to create and update more than one appointment on specific time slots.
-Also, you can disable the CRUD action on those time slots if it is already occupied, which can be achieved using Scheduler’s public method isSlotAvailable.
+Also, you can disable the CRUD action on those time slots if it is already occupied, which can be achieved using Scheduler’s public method `IsSlotAvailable`.

 ```cshtml
 @using Syncfusion.Blazor.Schedule